 On 6 December 2007, Malcolm was appointed as Shadow Treasurer and following a leadership ballot in September 2008, he was elected by his colleagues to lead the Liberal Party as Leader of the Opposition, a position held until 1 December 2009.
 Malcolm was the Minister for Communications from September 2013 to September 2015.
 He was elected the leader of the Liberal Party and Prime Minister on 14 September 2015 and was re-elected as Prime Minister of Australia at the Federal Election on 2 July 2016.

-Malcolm and Lucy continue to live in the eastern suburbs of Sydney and have two grandchildren, Jack and Isla.
+Malcolm and Lucy continue to live in the eastern suburbs of Sydney and have three grandchildren, Jack, Alice and Isla.

 Mathias Cormann was born in the German-speaking part of Belgium and decided to migrate to Australia permanently, after first visiting Perth in 1994, attracted by the great lifestyle and opportunities on offer in Western Australia.
 He has been the Australian Minister for Finance since 18 September 2013, having represented the State of Western Australia in the Senate since June 2007.
 Since 20 September 2015, he has been the Deputy Leader of the Government in the Senate.
 Appointed by the Australian Prime Minister and the German Chancellor, Mathias has served as the Co-Chair of the Australia Germany Advisory Group, along with Prof Dr Maria Böhmer, the Minister of State in the Federal Foreign Office on behalf of Germany.